 I’m a strong believer that if you do well and are skilled at what you do, then you can be profitable.

-Just like any job, however, there are some industries that make more money due to the skills involved and the demand of the job.
+Just like any job, however, there are some industries that make more money due to the skills involved and the demand for the job.

 Here are the current top 3 profitable niches for photographers at the moment:

 Event/wedding photography tops the list for most profitable.
 When you think about it, it makes sense.

 Weddings cost a lot of money, and if you photograph a wedding, you’ll be getting a piece of it.